dmhuehol/EnvAn-Northeast-US-Winter-Storms/README.md

 buoyPlotter: Plots air temperature, sea surface temperature, and dewpoint against time.
 Only works if all data is the same length; needs to be fixed in import and tested more extensively here.

 fullIGRAimpAfrica: Imports IGRA v2 data and applies multiple processing methods specifically useful with historical data from Africa.
 Not perfect, moisture processing often needs to be redone as early soundings will report humidity and later soundings will report dewpoint depression.

+fullIGRAimpv2: Imports and processes a v2 data structure.

+makeComparisonImages: Script to easily generate TvZcomparison images.

 periodOfRecord: Displays the timeline of soundings launches near Long Island, NY throughout the IGRA v2 period.
 Shows spans only; written before I realized there were discontinuities in the individual files that the documentation did not describe.